 How To Ask Questions

 One thing to think about for auditing purposes is how important it is to ask questions and review all pertinent information.
-Make sure to remember the result at the forefront when determining the best possible solutions for your unique needs.
+Remember the result at the forefront when determining the best possible solutions for your unique needs.

-By understanding your goals and objectives, you gain clarity to create the actions and steps to realistically reach your desired outcomes.
+By understanding your goals and objectives, you gain clarity on the actions and steps needed to realistically achieve your desired outcomes.
 Simplify and condense.

 Interestingly, taking time to review, analyze, and iterate moves you further faster.
-But the busier business is, the less often this gets done or done correctly Now’s the time.
+But the busier the business is, the less often this gets done or done correctly.

 ERP Means Business